AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Erie Car Insurance Rates

 Erie Insurance offers some of the most competitive auto insurance rates in the country.
-The average annual insurance premium with Erie is just $1,084, compared to the national average of $2,071.
-It’s worth noting that many factors can affect your insurance rates.
-The quote you receive from Erie may be higher or lower than its average premium.
+The average annual insurance premium with Erie is just $1,495, which is about 22 percent lower than the national average.
+It’s worth noting that many factors can affect your individual insurance rates.
+The quote you receive from Erie may be higher or lower than the average premium, depending on your personal circumstances.
+Here are the average costs with Erie for various driver profiles and coverage levels:

 • Minimum vs. full coverage: Minimum coverage, meaning the minimum amount of insurance your state requires, is the cheapest coverage available.
 If you decide to upgrade to full coverage, which includes comprehensive, collision, and uninsured motorist coverage, your rates will increase.

-• Gender: Generally speaking, men pay more for car insurance because they are more likely to cause and die in accidents than women.
+• Gender: Generally speaking, men pay more for car insurance because they are more likely to cause accidents than women.
+The difference is greatest between young men and young women.
 However, in California, Hawaii, Massachusetts, Michigan, Montana, North Carolina, and Pennsylvania, it’s illegal for auto insurance providers to discriminate based on gender.
-In other words, they can’t charge you more simply because you’re a man or woman.

 • Marital status: You might be surprised to learn that tying the knot can help you save money on insurance.
 While the difference isn’t significant, married individuals generally pay a bit less for auto insurance.